Monica Rokhman: Biography

 Rokhman was born in Northbrook, Illinois, to Dmitry and Svetlana Rokhman, Russian Jews who immigrated to the United States.
 She competed together with Jennifer Rokhman, her twin sister, and was raised in San Diego, California.
 In 2010, the two sisters moved back to Illinois to train for the national rhythmic gymnastics team.
 She was a member of the American team at the 2016 Olympics in Rio de Janeiro.

-In 2014 she was incorporated into the national senior group.
-In March the group was 8th with 10 clubs at the World Cup in Stuttgart.
-A month later, they finished in 13th place at the World Cup stage in Lison.
-In August the American group won two silvers, one in the all-around and one with 10 clubs, at the Pan American Championships in Mississauga, Ontario.
-In September the group, consisting of Rokhman, Kiana Eide, Alisa Kano, Natalie McGiffert, Jennifer Rokhman and Kristen Shaldybin, finished 14th in the all-around, 14th with 5 pairs of clubs and 15th in the mixed-apparatus event at the World Championships in Izmir.
+In 2014, she was incorporated into the national senior group.
+In March, the group was eighth with 10 clubs at the World Cup in Stuttgart.
+A month later, they finished 13th at the World Cup stage in Lison.
+In August, the American group won two silvers, one in the all-around and one with 10 clubs, at the Pan American Championships in Mississauga, Ontario.
+In September the group, consisting of Rokhman, Kiana Eide, Alisa Kano, Natalie McGiffert, Jennifer Rokhman and Kristen Shaldybin, finished 14th in the all-around, 14th with five pairs of clubs, and 15th in the mixed-apparatus event at the World Championships in Izmir.

-In 2015 she debuted at the Grand Prix in Thiais, where she and the group was 7th in the all-around, 6th with 5 ribbons and 5th with 3 hoops and 4 clubs.
-At the World Cup in Lisbon, the group took 12th place overall.
-In July she competed in the Pan American Games in Toronto, winning gold with 3 hoops and 4 clubs, and silver in the all-around and with 5 ribbons.
-A month later she participated in the last World Cup of the season in Kazan, where the group was 12th in the all-around.
+In 2015, she debuted at the Grand Prix in Thiais, where she and the group was seventh in the all-around, sixth with five ribbons, and fifth with three hoops and four clubs.
+At the World Cup in Lisbon, the group took 12th overall.
+In July she competed in the Pan American Games in Toronto, winning gold with three hoops and four clubs, and silver in the all-around and with five ribbons.
+A month later, she participated in the last World Cup of the season in Kazan, where the group was 12th in the all-around.

-In September, she and her teammates Kiana Eide, Alisa Kano, Natalie McGiffert, Jennifer Rokhman and Kristen Shaldybin, competed at the World Championships in Stuttgart.
-They were 13th overall, 11th with 10 clubs and 15th with 3 balls and 2 ribbons.
-The American group finished in 13th place with 32.299 points, ahead of Brazil and the highest among all non-Asian and non-European countries, and qualified to the 2016 Summer Olympics.
+In September, she and her teammates Kiana Eide, Alisa Kano, Natalie McGiffert, Jennifer Rokhman, and Kristen Shaldybin, competed at the World Championships in Stuttgart.
+They were 13th overall, 11th with 10 clubs, and 15th with three balls and two ribbons.
+The American group finished 13th with 32.299 points, ahead of Brazil and the highest among non-Asian and non-European countries, and qualified to the 2016 Summer Olympics.

-In 2016 the American group was 7th in the 3 hoops & 4 clubs final at the Thiais Grand Prix.
+In 2016, the American group was seventh in the three hoops and four clubs final at the Thiais Grand Prix.
 At the World Cup in Pesaro, they were 16th overall.
-In late May they were 5th in the all-around and 8th in both finals at the World Cup in Minsk.
-In July, at the World Cup in Baku, she was 8th overall and in both event finals.
-In August Rokhman was selected along with Kiana Eide, Alisa Kano, Natalie McGiffert and Kristen Shaldybin for the 2016 Olympic Games in Rio de Janeiro.
-There the group took 14th place in the qualification round and didn't advance to the final.
+In late May, they were fifth in the all-around and eighth in both finals at the World Cup in Minsk.
+In July, at the World Cup in Baku, she was eighth overall and in both event finals.
+In August, Rokhman was selected along with Kiana Eide, Alisa Kano, Natalie McGiffert, and Kristen Shaldybin for the 2016 Olympic Games in Rio de Janeiro.
+There, the group took 14th place in the qualification round and did not advance to the final.